legendu-net/blog/misc/content/2015-11-08-useful-firefox-add-ons.markdown

 ## Proxy

+- Proxy Switcher and Manager

+  The best Proxy Switching plugin (for both Firefox and Chrome)

 - Proxy SwitchyOmega

-    The best Proxy Switching plugin (for both Firefox and Chrome)
+  PAC configuration does not work on Firefox.

 ## Feeds